GLeurquin/FCND-Estimation-CPP/README.md

 ![attitude example](images/attitude-screenshot.png)

 In the screenshot above the attitude estimation using linear scheme (left) and using the improved nonlinear scheme (right).
 Note that Y axis on error is much greater on left.

+#### Solution

+To reduce the errors in the estimated attitude, I first convert the euler angles to quaternions.
+From these quaternions, I can integrate the body rate using the gyro measurements.
+Then I can convert these quaternions back into the euler angles.
+The yaw from the EKF state must be directly updated at that step.

 ***Success criteria:*** *Your attitude estimator needs to get within 0.1 rad for each of the Euler angles for at least 3 seconds.*